Guillermo Velazquez, Executive Director

 Business Analyst Consultant

 Laura works for the business and entrepreneurship growth of the Latino community at PHDC.
-She collaborates in internal project management and administrative activities, as well as outreach and development.
+She provides business insights and analytical information, performs project management tasks, and supports outreach and development activities.

 Laura has a B.A. in International Relations from the University of the Americas and a certificate in Program Evaluation and Educational Policy from the Center for Economic Research and Teaching (CIDE).
 In May 2019, Laura graduated from a M.S. in Public Policy and Management at Heinz College, Carnegie Mellon University (CMU).
 During her Master’s at Heinz College, she worked as a teaching assistant for the course of “sustainable and resilient communities.”
 She was a member of the CMU Puerto Rico Relief Group and Vice President of the CMU Latin Graduate Student Association.
 For her capstone project, Laura worked in a team project to identify the selection criteria and best locations for housing development in Pittsburgh aimed at ending inter-generational poverty.